adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Freedom is the right to live as we wish. - Epictetus</code></pre>
+<pre><code>1 » By accepting yourself and being fully what you are, your presence can make others happy. - Jane Roberts</code></pre>
-<pre><code>2 » True wisdom is less presuming than folly.
-The wise man doubteth often, and changeth his mind; the fool is obstinate, and doubteth not; he knoweth all things but his own ignorance. - Akhenaten</code></pre>
+<pre><code>2 » When you see a good person, think of becoming like him.
+When you see someone not so good, reflect on your own weak points. - Confucius</code></pre>
-<pre><code>3 » Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all. - Dale Carnegie</code></pre>
+<pre><code>3 » Difficulties increase the nearer we get to the goal. - Johann Wolfgang von Goethe</code></pre>
 </details>

 <!--END_SECTION:waka-->